How to Join a Medical Aid in South Africa

 A good starting point is a plan that offers unlimited private hospital and essential dental cover, paid by the scheme!

-After that, day-to-day and wellness/loyalty benefits are negotiable when considering your budget.
+After that, consider day-to-day and wellness/loyalty benefits depending on your budget.

-Make sure they reflect your member profile - like 2 adults and a child.
+Make sure the quote reflects your member profile, like 2 adults and a child.

-Answer every question in the quote enquiry as they have a material effect on the premiums.
+Answer every question in the quote enquiry as it has a material effect on the premiums.

-If you are looking at joining an income-related premium plan, then you need to clearly state your income.
+When looking at joining an income-related premium plan, you will need to clearly state your income.

 Give us an indication of what you can afford and any special expectations that you have about the medical aid you are looking for.
 Without this information, your quote will not be accurate.

-Whilst we all desire the best medical aid possible, it is pointless trying to keep up with high premiums at the expense of other necessary living expenses.
+We all desire the best medical aid possible, but it is pointless paying high premiums at the expense of other necessary living expenses.

 Remember, you sign your application confirming that your answers and that all information supplied is true, correct and complete in every respect.